-Authentic Taiwanese street food w/ must-try pork chop over rice & salt & pepper chicken.
+Authentic Taiwanese street food.
+Cash-only, cheap eats, w/ signature pork chop & salt & pepper chicken.

-"The pork chop over rice and salt and pepper chicken over rice are highly recommended dishes.
-Lu rou fan (ground pork sauce) is also a popular choice for adding richness to the rice."
+"The pork chop over rice and salt and pepper chicken over rice are highly recommended as signature dishes.
+Extra Lu rou fan is also suggested for those wanting a more decadent meal."

 Important Note